Sreeni34/DropDatabase/README.md

 >>> Create n: a asdf:12;
 ```

-Here are some examples of usage:
+Here are some examples of usage (Look at testfile.txt for more examples):
 ```
 >>> create n: a b:c;
 Unique node id: 1